 Current employees are represented by four bargaining units with the balance governed by County rules and regulations.
-The Oneida County Sheriff Department and Police Benevolent Association contract expired December 31, 2015.
-The UPSEU Blue Collar, UPSEU White Collar and CSEA Local 1000 - Nurses contracts are settled through December 31, 2017.
+The CSEA Local 1000 - Nurses contract is settled through December 31, 2022, the Oneida County Sheriff Department is settled through December 31, 2020 and the UPSEU Blue Collar and UPSEU White Collar are settled through December 31, 2017.